-From humble roots came the yearly holiday tradition known as Community Christmas.
-Seven years ago, High Point University first hosted the event to fellowship with neighbors and invite them for a stroll down the Kester International Promenade.
+From humble roots came the yearly holiday tradition known as High Point Universty Community Christmas.
+Nine years ago, HPU first hosted the event to fellowship with neighbors and host them for a stroll down the Kester International Promenade.
 A few hundred people came and enjoyed hot chocolate, lights and Christmas music.

-Each year since, it it has grown to became known as the premier Christmas celebration in the city and even the Piedmont Triad.
+Each year since, it has grown into the premier Christmas celebration in the city and greater the Piedmont Triad region, welcoming more than 25,000 people to campus each year.
 Complete with complimentary photos with Santa Claus and a gift for the children, falling snow, food, carolers and community choirs, elves, a petting zoo, Polar Express train rides and more, it’s an event that puts thousands who live in the Triad – and many more who drive from out of town to attend – into the Christmas spirit.

-This year’s free event will be held Dec.
-14 and Dec.
-15 from 5:30 to 8:30 p.m.
-Here are five things you can look forward to Community Christmas at HPU:
+This year’s free event is happening Dec.
+12 and Dec.
+13 from 5:30 to 8:30 p.m.
+Here are five things to look forward to Community Christmas at HPU:

 1. Communion & Life-size Nativity

-New this year, each night there will be a communion service in Hayworth Chapel.
-Please join us from 5:45 p.m. – 6 p.m. each night
+Each night there will be a communion service in Hayworth Chapel.
+Please join us at 6:30 p.m. each night!

 Visitors often remark that their favorite campus holiday decoration is the life-size Nativity scene, complete with 23 Nativity figurines and a photo station.
 The Nativity scene figurines were donated by Mark Phillips, founder and president of Phillips Collection in High Point.